Luyste/go-and-htmx/README.md

 - A base layout file: `layout.html` must be created at the root of the `/routes/` directory.
 This layout file holds the common elements of a html site layout.
 It is used as a base layout for all pages.
 This base layout file holds an "index" template block, which is used to render the content of the page.

-In turn, each route has its own `index.html` file, which holds the page specific content (including home).
+- A main `index.html`, which holds the page content, wrapped in a "index" template block.

-Since components are reusable pieces of HTML that can be used across multiple pages, they are not defined on a specific route but rather in a seperate `/components` directory.
+- Since components are reusable pieces of HTML that can be used across multiple pages, they are not defined on a specific route but rather in a seperate `/components` directory.

+# Template building.

+To support route based page rendering, the templates are built and stored in an key/value map named `templates`.
+An advantage of this is that we will be able to directly render a full page when someone directly hits the `/blog` route.

+For example:

+- Page content (fragment) will be stored as: `index`.
+- The `/blog` page content will be stored as: `blog/index`.
+- The full `/blog` page will be stored as: `blog/page`
+- Fragments, which are because of the convention coupled to the page route, are stored as: `blog/{fragmentName}`.

+When we navigate via a hx-swap or get request, we only need to render a certain fragment.